agalliani/agalliani/README.md

 #### I am a Engineering and Applied Science PhD Student.

-My main interests are the study and the design of microsensors and multisensors embedded platforms and the way they can be connected into a bigger network.
+I'm a computer engineer with a strong interest in the design of CMOS Integrated Circuits, multisensors embedded platforms and the way they can be connetted into bigger networks.

 #### During my studies I deepened advanced topics regarding advanced programming, the design of computer, mechatronic and microelectronic systems.